 Really the salt to fluid ratio is the main work of a brine.
 The salt and water get into the meat and say.
 It then breaks down some of the proteins and makes more tender meat.

 The rest of the components add flavor and makes the brine even better.

-When every kosher salt is called for it will mean Morton or the equivalent of other salts.
+When ever kosher salt is called for it will mean Diamond Crystal or the equivalent of other salts.
 1 teaspoon table salt = 1 1/4 teaspoon Morton kosher salt = 2 teaspoons Diamond Crystal kosher salt.